3Squared/ForgeUI/.changeset/good-spoons-rhyme.md

 "@3squared/forge-ui": minor
 ---

-allow changing form title tag and classes as props
+allow changing form title as props and override the title as slot